-AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors incorporates IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors issued by the International Accounting Standards Board (IASB).
+AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors as amended incorporates IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors as issued and amended by the International Accounting Standards Board (IASB).
 Australian-specific paragraphs (which are not included in IAS 8) are identified with the prefix "Aus" or "RDR".
 Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.